Treating crabgrass is my question, if you wouldn't mind.

 Look for every note that pertains to your situation, type of grass, and circumstances.

-IMPORTANT NOTE: Many people do not even realize that the back panel on typical bottle labels will open up with detailed info inside, so I always make this clear.
+IMPORTANT TIP: Many people do not realize that the back panel on typical bottle labels will open up with multiple pages of detailed info inside, so I always make this clear.

-4. One other point I’d like to clarify, (for those treating crabgrass, or just having trouble making their lawn thrive).
-Watering the lawn with your sprinklers everyday, aggravates your problem.
+5. One other point I’d like to clarify, (for those treating crabgrass, or just having trouble making their lawn thrive).
+This reader's question implies the ability to water his lawn everyday if he desires.
+Please don't do that.

-Frequently applied moisture also makes a better environment for weed seeds to sprout.
-If this applies to your lawn, don't change anything immediately.
-When the lawn is accustomed to one pattern, you want to make changes gradually during the cooler season and eventually train it to get by with longer intervals between watering.
+CAUTION: If this principle needs to be applied to your lawn, don't change anything immediately during the hot season.
+When the lawn is accustomed to one pattern, you want to make changes gradually, or during the cooler season, and eventually train it to get by with longer intervals between watering.

-The grass is not well enough established to endure the stress.
-If the lawn is older, there may be good reason to go for it.
-Definitely any crabgrass that you can kill before it goes to seed will help you out in the future.
+Don't delay if it is time to apply that crabgrass treatment.
+Just be smart to be effective.
+Any crabgrass that you can kill before it goes to seed will help you out in the future.